 Located within the Museum, the Roger B. Chaffee Planetarium is named after the Grand Rapids-born astronaut who lost his life in the 1967 Apollo 1 spacecraft fire.

-With general admission planetarium shows are $4 each and Museum members are free and planetarium only tickets $5.
+With general admission planetarium shows are $4 each, Museum members are free and planetarium only tickets $5.
 Programs also available for school visits.

 Showtimes are subject to change.
 Please check the planetarium calendar here for a list of showtimes.

 *Actual shows to be determined.
 Occasionally the Planetarium is booked by school groups which shifts these showtimes.
 Please keep this in mind as you plan your visit.

 *The Museum will close at 3:30 p.m. on Friday, February 26.